top of page

 Silavadin Meynard Vasen was born in Groningen, Netherlands.
 He lived as a care-worker in Steiner communities for more than 20 years, during which time he came across Triratna in Amsterdam.
 He started studying philosophy in 2005 while in his late 40's, and finished in 2013 with a thesis on Buddhist ethics.
 He lived 4 years in Vajraloka meditation centre from where he was ordained in 2016.
 After that he returned to the Netherlands, where he continues to practise philosophy as a part of Buddhist life.

-Matt Drage was born in London, UK.
-He started practicing with Triratna in 2008, asked for ordination in 2012, and received his invitation to join the Order in spring 2020.
+Vīryadeva was born in London, UK.
+He started practicing with Triratna in 2008, asked for ordination in 2012, and was ordained in 2020.
 In 2017 he completed a PhD at the University of Cambridge's Department of the History and Philosophy of Science, studying the history of the secular mindfulness meditation movement in Britain and America.
 He is currently working to develop a scholarly approach to the study of Buddhist history grounded in Sangharakshita's presentation of the Dharma.

 bottom of page